 After many emails back and forth with a lady at Avis, I was informed that I would have to pay $200 for the remote control!
 I even have a copy of the invoice and clearly, they just got a replacement.
 I am sure that no one attempted to just repair and reconnect the wires on the remote and try and see if it works.
 They just sat on their backside and took the easy way out to get the unit replaced.
 Why should Avis be bothered right?
 It’s not their money.
 I am the one who had to pay for it.

 On top of that, Avis had the audacity to charge me a late return fee, when in reality, I had returned the truck well within the time period, on the same day, before closing.
 Again, they dropped the ball and made me pay for it.
 Of course, after a few emails, they were “so nice” to credit that amount back.
 How big of Avis to do that for me (EXTREME sarcasm intended)!

 So my friends, be careful if you are dealing with Avis Car Rental, here in Brisbane and anywhere else for that matter.

 They have robbed me of $200!
 I was more than ready to pay for the repair cost or even get it repaired and returned to them.
 I suppose in their many pages of legal garbage (or better known as Terms & Conditions), this is not allowed or encouraged.
 I honestly believed (and still believe) that the damage could have been repaired for a fraction of what was stolen from me by Avis!
 Yes, harsh words, but I stand by it.

 Whatever the case may be, I was very upset and disheartened by it all.
 I highly caution anyone who wants to rent anything from Avis.
 Even the smallest mistake will cost you a fortune.
 I hope someone from Avis will come across this post and learn that not all customers will walk away with their tails between their legs!

 Be warned!
-Avis = NOT RECOMMENDED!Thank Sri with a coffee 🙂
+Avis = NOT RECOMMENDED!Thank Sri 🙂